 We’ve been fortunate to get involved and go places that would not normally be open to the general public, but it has given us an opportunity to really get to know those Parks we’ve been fortunate to work in.

-The photo on the left is of two anaesthetised brown hyenas being fitted with satellite collars to track their movements.
+The photo on the right is of two anaesthetised brown hyenas being fitted with satellite collars to track their movements.